adnanAhmad786/AAsyncImageLoader/README.md

 [![License](https://img.shields.io/cocoapods/l/AAsyncImageLoader.svg?style=flat)](http://cocoapods.org/pods/AAsyncImageLoader)
 [![Platform](https://img.shields.io/cocoapods/p/AAsyncImageLoader.svg?style=flat)](http://cocoapods.org/pods/AAsyncImageLoader)

-*An asynchronous image loader, with some magic and an UIImageView category for drop-in integration.*
+*An asynchronous image loader, with some magic including an UIImageView category for drop-in integration.*

 This library will allow you to load image from the web to any UIImageView thanks to the UIImageView category.